Andy4495/MspTandV/README.md

 #### Impact of Using Calibrated Voltage

-Based on my experience using a relatively small sample size of MSP430 chips, I have found that calibrating the Vcc reading had an impact of a few 10s of mV.
+Based on my experience using a relatively small sample size of MSP430 chips, I have found that calibrating the Vcc reading had an impact of a few tens of mV.

 ## Note on FR4133 Usage